|Policy Title||Naming Gifts Policy|

 - The university may revoke a naming if any of the following conditions occurs:

-- The university determines that its association with the donor will materially damage the reputation of the university.
+- The university determines that the naming may materially damage the reputation of the university.

 - A change in family or organizational circumstances causes the donor or other affected individual(s)/organization(s) to request a name change or revocation.